vehutech/100DaysOfPython/Day_75/day_75.md

-# AI Mastery Course - Day 75: Unsupervised Learning with Django
+# AI Mastery Course - Day 75: Unsupervised Learning

 ## Learning Objective
 By the end of this lesson, you will master the art of unsupervised learning algorithms and implement them in a Django web application, enabling you to discover hidden patterns in data without labeled examples - just like a master chef who can identify flavor profiles and create new recipes by understanding the underlying ingredients and their relationships.